mesosphere/dcos-docs-site/pages/dkp/konvoy/2.2/Install/index.md

 1. Verify you have valid **CLOUD PROVIDER security credentials** to deploy the cluster on that platform.
 This step is not required if you are installing DKP on an on-premises environment.
 For information about installing in an on-premises environment, see [Install on-premises](../choose-infrastructure/on-prem).

-1. Create a directory for storing state information for your cluster by running the following commands:

-    ```bash
-    mkdir konvoy-quickstart
-    cd konvoy-quickstart
-    ```

-    This directory for state information is required for performing future operations on your cluster.
-    For example, state files stored in this directory are required to tear down a cluster.
-    If you were to delete the state information or this directory, destroying the cluster would require you to manually perform clean-up tasks.

 1. Deploy with all of the default settings depending on which infrastructure you have.
 Go to the Choose Infrastructure section of the documentation for further steps on creating a cluster on your Cloud platform.
 [Choose Infrastructure](../choose-infrastructure/)